Uveitis, iritis and eye inflammation

 The type of uveitis you have is classified by where inflammation occurs in the uvea:

-- Posterior uveitis is inflammation of the choroid.
+Posterior uveitis is inflammation of the choroid.

 Many cases of uveitis are chronic, and they can produce numerous possible complications, including clouding of the cornea, cataracts, elevated eye pressure (IOP), glaucoma, swelling of the retina or retinal detachment.
 These complications can result in permanent vision loss.

-Symptoms of Uveitis
+Symptoms of anterior uveitis include:

 Intermediate and posterior uveitis usually are painless.
 Symptoms of these types of uveitis include blurred vision and floaters, typically in both eyes.
 Most people who develop intermediate uveitis are in their teens, 20s or 30s.

 Diffuse uveitis has a combination of symptoms of all types of uveitis.